inasrami/hotel-prestige/README.md

 <div align="center">
   <p><i>"Luxury Redefined."</i></p>
-  <p>A modern web application for a premier luxury hotel in the heart of Prizren.</p>
+  <p>A modern web application concept for a fictional luxury hotel.</p>
 </div>

+> **⚠️ DISCLAIMER: Fictional Project**
+>
+> **This hotel does not exist.**
+> * This project is a design and development concept created for portfolio purposes.
+> * Any resemblance to real hotels, businesses, or actual places is purely coincidental and unintentional.

+---

 ## ✦ About The Project

-**Hotel Prestige** is a responsive web application designed to capture the elegance and timeless luxury of the hotel.
-Located in the historic city of Prizren, the digital experience mirrors the hotel's philosophy of "simplicity, silence, and the subtle art of anticipation".
+**Hotel Prestige** is a responsive web application designed to demonstrate a high-end hospitality platform.
+The project envisions a luxury sanctuary located in the historic city of Prizren, focusing on elegance, silence, and the "subtle art of anticipation".

 ### 🏨 Key Experiences
-* **Accommodation:** Showcases 50+ suites with a focus on comfort and elegance.
+* **Accommodation:** A showcase of luxury suites featuring detailed imagery and amenities.
 * **Culinary Arts:** Dedicated sections for *The Prestige Room* (fine dining) and *The Terrace* (casual alfresco dining).
+* **Wellness & Spa:** A relaxation-focused section highlighting thermal waters and treatments.
-* **Events & Meetings:** Information on hosting conferences and special occasions.
+* **Events:** Information on hosting conferences and weddings.
-* **Wellness:** A dedicated Spa section promoting relaxation and rejuvenation.
-* **Booking Integration:** A streamlined "Book Now" flow accessible throughout the user journey.
+* **Booking System:** A streamlined interface for checking availability and reserving rooms.

 ## 🛠 Tech Stack

-Built with a modern Vue 3 ecosystem to ensure a smooth, premium feel.
+Built with a modern Vue 3 ecosystem to ensure a premium, smooth user experience.

 ![Vue.js](https://img.shields.io/badge/Vue.js-35495E?style=for-the-badge&logo=vue.js&logoColor=4FC08D)
 ![Vite](https://img.shields.io/badge/Vite-646CFF?style=for-the-badge&logo=vite&logoColor=white)